abacao/ansible-playground/README.md

 ### Using Vagrant
 1. git clone https://github.com/abacao/ansible-playground.git
 2. cd ansible-playground/vagrant
-3. vagrant ssh
+3. vagrant up
-4. cd ansible
+4. vagrant ssh
-5. ansible-playbook install_kitchen.yml

 Now you can test one of the following commands: